neo-project/docs/faq/en-us/basic.md

 ## What is GAS？How to acquire GAS？

 GAS represents the right to use the Neo Blockchain.
 Neo network charges GAS for the new assets issuance and smart contract running as well as all translations that modify the blockchain status .
-In the Neo3 genesis block GAS is 30,000,000 and it is increasing as new blocks generate.
-Once NEO is acquired, GAS is generated in the system following the algorithms.
-In Neo3 once NEO is transferred from the account, the relevant GAS is claimed to the same address automatically.
+The Neo N3 Genesis block will mint the exact amount of GAS token needed to account for all GAS token circulating on the NEO Legacy chain at the time of Genesis block.
+In Neo N3 once NEO is transferred from the account, the relevant GAS is claimed to the same address automatically.

 ## What consensus algorithms does Neo use？